 - Observe current trends and spin off from what contemporary successful artists are already doing

 - If you want to be more original: Create loads of different work in your own style, put it out to the world, and observe what others seem to respond well to

 - Read and learn about aesthetics and pick up on elements that are generally pleasing to humans

 - Trust your own judgement.
 Do you think it’s beautiful?
 Chances are that others will too.
-Something you may just find the right audience that shares your values and aesthetics
+Sometimes you may just need to find the right audience that shares your values and aesthetics

 Personally, I think this topic is really fun to think about, but I also think it’s a definition that is in a way perhaps meaningless to even discuss.
 Beauty is such a subjective thing, and perhaps something that is actually meaningless in the bigger picture.
 Perhaps beauty and art only feels important to us humans because it has hedonistic value and gives us pleasure, but perhaps it doesn’t even truly exist.